Nathan Sowter

 Nathan Adam Sowter (born 12 October 1992) is an Australian-born English cricketer.
 He was born at Penrith, New South Wales.

 A leg spinner, he made his debut for Middlesex in a T20 match in May 2015, taking 2 wickets for 2 runs in the four balls he delivered.
 He made his first-class debut for Middlesex in the 2017 County Championship on 6 August 2017.

 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.

+Sowter joined Durham on loan during the 2022 season before making the move permanent in December that year.
+In September 2026, it was announced that he had agreed a multi-year, white-ball only, contract with Surrey starting from the 2027 county season.